9 Data Loss Prevention Best Practices and Strategies

 • If any updates are found, then click Install updates.

-Installing antivirus software is another data loss prevention best practices which can protect your data and documents from viruses, worms, Trojan horses, and other threats.
-It is suggested that you use antivirus software for database servers and ensure sensitive data is secured and protected from viruses and malware.
+Installing antivirus software is another data loss prevention best practices that can protect your data and documents from viruses, worms, Trojan horses, and other threats.
+You should use antivirus software for database servers.
+Also, have to ensure that sensitive data is secured and protected from viruses and malware.

-In order to ensure data security and protect against data loss, you should use professional antivirus software such as NortonBitdefenderKasperskyPandaESETAvastAVG..
+To ensure data security and protect against data loss, you should use professional antivirus software such as NortonBitdefenderKasperskyPandaESETAvast, and AVG.

-Access control is another data loss prevention best practices which restricts and ensures the access of databases by unauthorized users.
+Access control is another data loss prevention best practice that restricts and ensures the access of databases by unauthorized users.
 According to this practice, no unauthorized user can’t access the database, and only authorized users (such as DBA) can access the database.

 As an organization, you should backup your data on a secondary server which may be physically installed in other places.
-And as an individual, you can back up your data and files to an external hard drive, Dropbox or using Google Drive or any other external device.
+As an individual, you can back up your data and files to an external hard drive, Dropbox or Google Drive, or any other external device.

 Data backup will ensure data loss prevention